githulks/extract-github/README.md

 ## Usage

 This module was written to only do specific task and do that task well, and that is extracting github information.
-We therefor export as a single function:
+We therefore export as a single function:

 ```js
 'use strict';